darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## scale

 Natural diffusion is supposed to happen only to the closest neighbouring coordinates.
-That is, at each iteration, each pixel should only interact with its 9 nearest neighours.
+That is, at each iteration, each pixel should only interact with its 9 nearest neighbours.

 Here, we fast-track things a bit to save time and reuse the multi-scale wavelets scheme from the [_contrast equalizer_](./contrast-equalizer.md) module, so that we can diffuse at different scales.
 The maximal scale of diffusion is defined by the _radius span_ parameter.